 I moved to Gaithersburg in 1988 to join GE Information Services’ GEnie online service, which was headquartered in Rockville.
-I grew up in Philadelphia and lived for 4 years in Silicon Valley before moving here.
-I am married to Michelle Harris, known professionally as Dr. Michelle New of the Kentlands Kids child psychology practice and formerly at Childrens Hospital in DC.
-Michelle and I have a 12-year-old son, Sam, who is on the autism spectrum and attending the special Kennedy Krieger school in Silver Spring.
+I grew up in Philadelphia and lived for 4 years in Silicon Valley (working at Atari) before moving here.
+I am married to Michelle Harris, known professionally as Dr. Michelle New of the Kentlands Kids child psychology practice and formerly at Children’s Hospital in DC.
+Michelle and I have a teen-aged son, Sam, who is on the autism spectrum and attending the special Kennedy Krieger school in Silver Spring.

 I grew up in Philadelphia, in the working-class Northeast section of the city.
 My father worked in clothing factories, and I was the first in my family to attend college.
-I was a Cub and Boy Scout and was a troop senior patrol leader while my dad was an assistant scoutmaster.
-I graduated from Northeast High School where my extracurriculars included our computer programming club (in the days before home computers), a science program called SPARC that was sponsored by NASA, student government, and more.
+I was a Cub and Boy Scout and was a troop leader while my dad was an assistant scoutmaster.
+I graduated from Northeast High School where I was in the math-science magnet school and was a National Merit Finalist.
+My extracurriculars included our computer programming club (in the days before home computers), a science program called SPARC that was sponsored by NASA, the student government, the literary magazine, and more.

-I have spent my career in technology companies, mainly with high growth companies including (for those of you with long memories) Commodore Computers (where I was a member of the Commodore 64 and VIC-20 launch teams) and at Atari Corp. in Silicon Valley.
-I spent 5 years at GE in Rockville, and earned my college degree at night from UMUC while working there.
+I have spent my career in technology companies, mainly with high growth companies including (for those of you with long memories) Commodore Computers (where I was a member of the Commodore 64 and VIC-20 launch teams) and at Atari.
+I spent 5 years at GE in Rockville and earned my bachelor’s degree at night from UMUC while working there.
 Then I joined a video game startup, Simutronics, and was the head of the business side of the company as we grew during the dot com era, eventually reaching 400 employees and contractors and earning a spot on the Inc. 500 list of fastest-growing private companies twice.
 I earned my MBA at Wharton during my time at Simutronics, taking classes (and doing mountains of homework) on weekends.
-Recently I worked out of the technology incubator in Howard County with an IT technology company, Firejack and managed IT projects for a global consultancy called EPAM.
+After the company was sold to foreign investors I have been a program manager in the IT space.

 As with most computer and video game professionals, I am a science fiction fan (I worked at some of the first Star Trek conventions – but never in costume) and an avid board game player.
 I was a DJ on a college radio station and I have an immense library of rock, jazz, and soul music.
 Michelle loves hip hop and pop, so the only music we can enjoy together comes from a few years in the early 80s.
 I am very happy that my daughters share an appreciation for classic rock music, and maybe a bit less happy that Sam seems to lean toward his mother’s top-40 pop songs — although he also loves ZZ Top.